harpreetvirkk/Movie-Review-Sentiment-Analysis/README.md

-# Large Movie Review Dataset Sentiment Analysis Using Multinomial Naive Bayes Model:
+# Movie Review Sentiment Analysis Using Multinomial Naive Bayes

 ### A. Method: